Friend09/practise_apple_iosapp_swift_Basics/notes/swift-practice-material.md

-# Swift Learning Path: Beginner to Confident Developer (Swift 6.2)
+# Swift Learning Path: Beginner to Confident Developer

 This learning path provides beginner-friendly practice exercises for each Swift concept.
 Each section builds on previous knowledge with simple, clear examples and Python comparisons.